-The results were presented by Michael Albrecht, responsible for the performance analysis of the international standard applications in the Kühne + Nagel head office in Hamburg.
+The results were in 2010 presented by Michael Albrecht, responsible for the performance analysis of the international standard applications in the Kühne + Nagel head office in Hamburg.
 He described a large number of run time improvements achieved by implementing the optimization potential pointed to by GiAPA.
 The bottom line was astonishing:

 The total savings reached almost € 1.000.000 (approx. US $ 1.4 million) without including the significant business benefits due to improved run times.